-In 1890, the property was owned by Sir Donald Smith and Richard Angus.
-Later that year, Lucy A. Tetley, wife of Charles Tetley, bought the property and became the block’s first residents.
-The Tetleys built an original green and white house on the lot and lived there until 1902, when they sold the house to Edgar Bayliss.
+In 1890, the property at 1447 Barclay Street was owned by Sir Donald Smith and Richard Angus.
+Later that year, Lucy A. Tetley and Charles Tetley, a mining engineer and chief accountant for Vancouver bought the property and became the block’s first residents.
+The Tetleys built an original green and white house on the lot and lived there until 1902, when they sold the house to Edgar Bayliss for $3,500.

-Next, Bayliss sold the house to Francis and Emily Baynes in 1903, when it was torn down and rebuilt in 1905.
+Next, Bayliss sold the house and property to Francis (Frank) and Emily Baynes in 1903.
+They lived in the house until they tore it down and rebuilt it in 1905.
 Francis Baynes was the manager of the Dominion Hotel in Gastown, which was owned by his wife’s family, the Sherdahls.

 In 1970, Barclay Manor was no longer a boarding house.
 The property was purchased by the City of Vancouver.

 The 1909 three-storey addition was demolished in 1988 and the rear of the house was reconstructed to a design appropriate to Edwardian times.
 The remainder of the house was faithfully restored to its pre-1909 condition.

 (For more information about some of the history of Barclay Manor, please see the Fall 2019 [Volume 30, Issue 3] edition of the BC History of Nursing Society newsletter.)